Quivira: In cartography

-On early 16th- and 17th-century maps of North America, a large region including what is now Kansas, Oklahoma, southeastern Colorado, northeastern New Mexico and the Texas Panhandle was called "Quivira".
+On early 16th- and 17th-century maps of North America, a large region including what is now Kansas, Oklahoma, southeastern Colorado, northeastern New Mexico and the Texas Panhandle was named "Quivira".

 Legacy

-The last remnants of the formerly extensive cartographic region of Quivira today is the city of Lake Quivira and the Quivira National Wildlife Refuge in Kansas.
+The last remnants of the formerly extensive cartographic region of Quivira now is the city of Lake Quivira and the Quivira National Wildlife Refuge in Kansas.

 In addition, the "Quivira Council" of the Boy Scouts serves the area of southwestern Kansas around Wichita; the central part of the area that was traditionally called Quivira.
 The first several yearbooks printed by the University of Kansas were entitled Quivira Also, a major arterial road runs through the Johnson County suburbs of Kansas City named "Quivira Road".

 A large abandoned pueblo in Torrance County, New Mexico, was named "La Gran Quivira" ("the Great Quivira").
 The community was located within Tompiro-speaking Pueblo territory.
 During the early period of the Spanish conquest, when the town was called Pueblo de Las Humanas, a mission was built here.
 In the 1670s, the Tompiro communities were abandoned and absorbed into other Pueblos.
 The remains of Gran Quivira Pueblo and the mission are today part of Salinas Pueblo Missions National Monument.